Dayn9/dayn9.github.io/_posts/projects/2018-04-22-priceless.markdown

 image: /media/Jam/BusinessMan_Portrait.png
 ---

-I worked as Systems Programmer on a team of 5 using Unity and C# during the [iThrive](http://ithrivegames.org/) Game Jam at RIT.
+2D endless runner about making it to work on time.
+I programmed the parallax and chunking system on a team of 5 using Unity and C# during the 2018 [iThrive](http://ithrivegames.org/) Game Jam at RIT.

 Won First Place Overall, Best Narrative Design